Michelle Zabczyk

 AHPRA Registered Psychologist

-AMichelle is a warm and empathetic Psychologist with a wealth of experience across educational, organisational, and private practice settings.
-This diverse background gives her a unique and deep understanding of the various personal, academic, and professional demands that people navigate at different stages of their lives.
+Michelle is a warm, empathetic, and highly collaborative Registered Psychologist with extensive experience spanning educational, organizational, and private practice settings.
+This diverse background gives her a deep, practical understanding of the unique academic, professional, and personal pressures individuals navigate at different stages of life.

 Michelle is known for her work with adolescents (15+) and adults.
 She focuses on building strong therapeutic relationships, providing a supportive and non-judgmental space where clients feel safe to explore their concerns.
 Michelle believes in working collaboratively with her clients, empowering them to gain a clearer understanding of their challenges and helping them make positive, lasting changes to their mental health and wellbeing.